 Accurate temperature data also helps spot trends that indicate malfunctioning equipment.
 For example, a layer of frost on stored items or a slow warming trend can precipitate a breakdown.

-When breakdowns occur, they may be unnoticed for some time.
-During this period, inventory may slip into the danger zone, resulting in a violation if unnoticed.
+When breakdowns occur, they may go unnoticed for some time.
+During this period, inventory may slip into the danger zone, resulting in a violation.

 You may not be able to control the timing of a health inspection.
 However, by taking these steps, you will be prepared when it occurs.
-Replacing standard paper logs with remote temperature monitoring and digital records can further aid in this effort.
+Replacing standard paper logs with a remote temperature monitor and digital records can further aid this effort.

-Therma° is building temperature sensor technology that ensures legal compliance and prevents equipment downtime.
-Our sensors log data and provide analytics to keep tabs on your storage conditions.
-By automating manual temperature checks, operators can ensure that their restaurants are following safe food storage protocols.
+Therma° is building a temperature monitoring system that ensures legal compliance and prevents equipment downtime.
+Our temperature monitoring system logs data and provides analytics to keep tabs on your storage conditions.
+By automating manual temperature checks, operators can ensure that their restaurants follow safe food storage protocols.

 To see how Therma° can help your restaurant avoid health code violations or improve your environmental health inspection results, visit our website to buy today.